 Club members also volunteer to put on demonstrations at local assisted living centers and schools.

 They will also be participating at the annual Animal Care Society's Bark in the Park.
 The Louisville Kennel Club will have a booth where we offer a low cost opportunity for the public to have their dogs microchipped.
-This year Bark in the Park will be held Sept 24th at Seneca Park in the area around the Rock Creek Riding Club from 9:00 a.m. to 3:00 p.m.
+Check back in early Sept 2018 for more information on Bark in the Park.
+(In 2017 it was held Sept 24th) It's held around the area of the tennis courts in Seneca Park and runs from 9:00 a.m. to 3:00 p.m.
 Microchipping will be available from 10:00 a.m. to 2:00 p.m.